 Just remember, pregnancy is wellness and not an illness.
 There are a number of ways by which you can cope with the stress during pregnancy.
 I would like to highlight that developing a positive outlook towards this stage is the most crucial point.
 So now how do we do that?

 • One of the simplest and easiest ways would be to talk to other mothers who have had a positive outlook and experiences towards pregnancy and labour.
 It’s best to stay away from negative thoughts.

 • Be proud of being pregnant as only females are endowed with this.
 Be thankful for this wonderful stage in your life.

 • This phase can actually strengthen the relationship with your spouse.
 So go ahead and make the best use of it.

 • By being an expectant mom, you are developing a sense of belongingness towards the baby.
 Enjoy it!

-• A regular exercise routine, balanced diet and healthy body weight, promotes good health and can have a really positive effect on your pregnancy.
-Lot of research has shown that women who exercise regularly during pregnancy have a good mental well being and also find it easier to return to the pre pregnancy shape.
+• A regular exercise routine, a balanced diet, and healthy body weight, promotes good health and can have a really positive effect on your pregnancy.
+A lot of research has shown that women who exercise regularly during pregnancy have a good mental well being and also find it easier to return to the pre-pregnancy shape.